LoRa Basics Modem and LoRa Edge documentation

 Absolute time is an important input of the LoRa Edge assisted GNSS system.
 It is used to properly interpret the coarse orbital information of the satellites, obtained with the almanac downloads.
 The almanac data, in turn, is used to minimize the amount of time (and energy) it takes to acquire pseudo-ranges, by more precisely predicting when the satellites will be visible.
 Likewise, on the LoRa Cloud solver side, the accuracy of the capture time is an important factor with respect to position accuracy and success rate.

-The LoRa Edge Asset Management Platform offers an independent application-layer method to obtain / maintain absolute time, called ALC Sync, which is endorsed by the LoRa Alliance®.
-Despite its dependency on network delays, ALC Sync is the proper way to efficiently re-adjust the device time.
+The LoRa Edge Asset Management Platform offers an independent application-layer method to obtain / maintain absolute time, called Clock Synchronization, which is endorsed by the LoRa Alliance®.
+Despite its dependency on network delays, Clock Synchronization is the proper way to efficiently re-adjust the device time.

 Green: Best assistance

 Blue: Good assistance